mk12/sicp/docs/lecture.md

 > Whenever you see yourself writing the same thing down more than once, there's something wrong and you shouldn't be doing it.
 And the reason is not because it's a waste of time to write something down more than once.
 It's because there's some idea here, a very simple idea....

 - It is crucial to divide problems up into as many pieces as is reasonable.
 We must be able to understand each in isolation.
-- Understanding and debugging only happens once when you avoid repetition -- not just writing!
+- No repetition means you only write it once, but also only understand and debug it once!
-- Any time we see things that are almost identical, we need to think of an abstraction to cover them.
+- Any time you see things that are almost identical, think of an abstraction to cover them.
 - An _idiom_ is a common pattern in a language that is useful to know.
 In Lisp, we can give idioms names and abstract them.
 - There is nothing very special about numbers.
 Numbers are just one kind of data.
 Procedures are also data.